 Students ages 11, 12 or 13 as of November 15 are eligible to participate in the International Peace Poster Contest.
 Entries not meeting the following deadlines will be disqualified.

-    - October 1: Deadline to purchase kits from the Clubs Supplies.
+October 1: Deadline to purchase kits from the Lions Shop.

 Benefits for youth

 Participation in the Lions International Peace Poster and Essay Contest has many benefits for young people.
 Participation provides the opportunity to –

 Use artistic/writing skills and acquired knowledge to express personal ideas/views and to create an individual, original artwork or essay